More about Google Cloud Storage

 Verify your web server is running properly.

-Being able to build a custom virtual image is a great feature that opens the door to many interesting possibilities.
+Being able to build a custom Google Cloud virtual image is a great feature that opens the door to many interesting possibilities.
 If you are using Google Cloud Compute Engine Instances, this is a must-have feature that you should leverage while architecting your system.

 We covered a step-by-step how these custom virtual images can be created from the Google Cloud Persistent Disk of a Google Cloud Compute Engine instance.
 This is a simple yet effective method that saves you time and enables your application to get up and running faster without requiring additional configuration during bootstrap.
 This is an important functionality for any deployment of Cloud Volumes ONTAP on Google Cloud.